 Content Types

-Content types are what editors use to add text, images, videos, and other types of content to a page, such as sliders and FAQs.
+Content types are what team members use to add text, images, videos, and other types of content to a page, such as sliders and FAQs.
 Find a full list of content types and learn more about them in our Canvas training.

 -